Simenf05/brain/1 - Main notes/Reliable data transfer.md

 - Checksum, sequence numbers, ACKs and re-transmits will be of help but not enough

 **The method**
-The sender will have a timer
-- Sender has a timer that waits for the ACK of a packet
--
+The sender will have a timer that keeps track of how long its been since the packet was sent.
+If the timer runs out and the sender haven't received ACK for the packet then the sender will resend that packet.
+The receiver already handles duplicates, so this isn't a problem anymore.